clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 > Note that `AD&D 2e` also had [ways to tilt the distribution towards the player](https://advanced-dungeons-dragons-2nd-edition.fandom.com/wiki/Rolling_Ability_Scores) that resulted in more "heroic" characters.

-To compensate for this, we need to **scale up** the probabilities of the latter events.
-Let's assume that when the game rolls internally, it just discards results below the cutoff (so the distribution is otherwise unaltered).
-In that, case we would expect this:
+To compensate for this, we need to look at a modified, truncated version of our distribution, and **scale up** the probabilities of the latter events:

 <div id="probhist3" style="width:600px;height:450px;"></div>